Prone Instability Test

 If they provoke pain and are positive, the next step is to endorse them for further examination so that other tests can be conducted.
 Even with a positive designation, it doesn't mean that the problem is 100% lumbar spine instability.
 It might be a different problem, so other tests will help you confirm it.
 If they are negative but feel pain, endorsing them for further examination is still the best option.

-When is it best to conduct the Prone Instability Test?
+When is it best to conduct the test?

-The Prone Instability Test is, more often than not, included as part of a comprehensive examination.
-This is because it should not be used as the sole assessment to determine the actual problem of a patient's lower back.
+The Prone Instability Test is included as part of a comprehensive examination.
+It should not be used as the sole assessment to determine the actual problem of a patient's lower back.

 That's not to say that the test is unreliable.
 It is because it can determine if lumbar shear instability is the problem based on a certain factor, but that doesn't necessarily mean that it's just lumbar spine instability.
 There might be more to the patient's lower back.
-Other tests, especially imaging tests, will help determine if lumbar spine instability is the actual problem and if the patient has other lower back problems.
+Other tests, especially imaging tests like magnetic resonance imaging, will help determine if lumbar spine instability is the actual problem and if the patient has other lower back problems like lumbar lordosis or lumbar spondylolisthesis contributing to their (chronic) low back pain.

 What are the benefits of the Prone Instability Test?